jonathanrbelanger-lang/aast/README.md

 An experimental, content-addressable data structure written in C.

 Developed as an independent research initiative, the A-AST is an engineering exercise aimed at building a "ledger of intent."
-It explores an alternative to linear, string-based parsers by shifting structural validation from $O(N)$ parsing to an $O(1)$ cryptographic checksum.
+It explores an alternative to linear, string-based parsers by shifting structural validation from O(N) parsing to an O(1) cryptographic checksum.
 The goal is to build a structure optimized for deterministic LLM and agentic ingestion, prioritizing memory safety and clear context boundaries.

 ## Conceptual Foundations & Prior Art